Canon G15 vs Sony HX400V

 |9.||Fujifilm X10||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |10.||Nikon P7800||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |11.||Panasonic LX7||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |14.||Sony HX90V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G15 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the G15 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G15 was succeeded by the Canon G16.
+Both the G15 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The G15 was replaced by the Canon G16, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G15 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.